OkwGit/1.8.9StuffFloatingAroundPlayer/README.md

 I will put your name everywhere xd
-Thanks ItsWormy (ImBeyondDarknees) for fixing my mod . legendary modder
+Thanks ItsWormy (ImBeyondDarknees) for fixing my mod . legendary modder if he didnt help me fxing the mod i will be wasting like 50+ hours